Sparkle & Shine: How to Clean an Engagement Ring

 Here are the steps you can follow:

-- Prepare a cleaning solution: You can create a cleaning solution by mixing warm water with a mild detergent such as dish soap or hand soap.
+- Prepare a cleaning solution: You can create a cleaning solution by mixing warm water with a mild detergent such as dish soap.
 Do not use harsh chemicals or bleach as they can damage the diamond or the metal.

 - Soak the ring: Place the diamond ring in the cleaning solution and let it soak for about 20-30 minutes.
 This will help loosen any dirt or grime that has accumulated on the ring.